Bealby/magnet-fishing/README.md

 ### Strategy

-The main focus of this Website is for the adventurous who are looking for an exciting hobbie to particpate in.
-To share their finds with their local community.
+The main focus of this Website is for the adventurous who are looking for a new exciting hobbie to particpate in and share their finds with their local community.
 This Website will enable prticipants to interact, share and communicate - expanding the sport of Magnet fishing.